Kriya (KDX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Kriya Historical Price

-According to the latest data gathered on Kriya live price page, the current price of Kriya is 0.03116725USD.
-The circulating supply of Kriya(KDX) is 56.04M KDX , giving it a market capitalization of $1.75M.
+According to the latest data gathered on Kriya live price page, the current price of Kriya is 0.02507501USD.
+The circulating supply of Kriya(KDX) is 56.03M KDX , giving it a market capitalization of $1.40M.

 The Kriya Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of KDX based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.